-This section describes estimation of baseline of situations where the total pre-project WECM is released to atmosphere/flared/unutilized.
+66. This section describes estimation of baseline of situations where the total pre-project WECM is released to atmosphere/flared/unutilized.
 Section 5.4.1.1.1 describes the estimation for this situation under baseline scenario 1, which corresponds to separate generation of heat and electricity in the baseline scenario.
 Section 5.4.1.1.2 describes the estimation for this situation under baseline scenario 2, which corresponds to cogeneration of heat and electricity in the baseline scenario.

-Baseline emissions for baseline scenarios 1 and 218 5.4.1.1.1.
+5.4.1.1.1.
+Baseline emissions for baseline scenarios 116

-59. Baseline scenarios 1 and 2 represent the situation where the waste energy of WECM stream(s) used in the projects is released to atmosphere/flared/unutilised: (a) the electricity is obtained from an identified existing or new power plant or from the grid; (b) mechanical energy (supplied in project situation from use of displaced waste energy based mechanical turbines in project) is obtained by existing or new electric motors or steam turbines; and (c) heat from an existing identified or new fossil fuel based element process or process (e.g. steam boiler, hot water generator, hot air generator, hot oil generator, fossil fuel direct combustion in a process).
+67. Baseline scenario 1 represent the situation where: (a) the electricity is obtained from an identified existing or new power plant or from the grid; (b) mechanical energy (supplied in project situation from use of waste energy based mechanical turbines) is obtained by existing or new electric motors or steam turbines; and (c) heat from an existing identified or new fossil fuel based element process or process (e.g. steam boiler, hot water generator, hot air generator, hot oil generator, fossil fuel direct combustion in a process).

-Note: Sub-sections (a) 5.4.1.1.1 and (b) 5.4.1.1.1.2 below shall be used for estimating the baseline, depending on the type of energy generated by the project activity (electricity, heat or mechanical energy).
-If the project activity uses the waste pressure to generate electricity, then only section (a) 5.4.1.1.1.1 below is used.
+Note: Sub-sections 5.4.1.1.1.1 and 5.4.1.1.1.2 below shall be used for estimating the baseline, depending on the type of energy generated by the project activity (electricity, heat or mechanical energy).
+If the project activity uses the waste pressure to generate electricity, then only section 5.4.1.1.1.1 below is used.